Battle of the Little Bighorn: Number of Indian warriors

-Additionally, Custer was more concerned with preventing the escape of the Lakota and Cheyenne than with fighting them.
-From his observation, as reported by John Martin (Giovanni Martino), Custer assumed the warriors had been sleeping in on the morning of the battle, to which virtually every native account attested later, giving Custer a false estimate of what he was up against.
+From his observation, Custer assumed the warriors had been sleeping in on the morning of the battle, to which virtually every native account attested later, giving Custer a false estimate of what he was up against.
 When he and his scouts first looked down on the village from the Crow's Nest across the Little Bighorn River, they could see only the herd of ponies.
 Later, looking from a hill 2+1/2 mi away after parting with Reno's command, Custer could observe only women preparing for the day, and young boys taking thousands of horses out to graze south of the village.
 Custer's Crow scouts told him it was the largest native village they had ever seen.
 When the scouts began changing back into their native dress right before the battle, Custer released them from his command.
 While the village was enormous, Custer still thought there were far fewer warriors to defend the village.

 Finally, Custer may have assumed when he encountered the Native Americans that his subordinate Benteen, who was with the pack train, would provide support.
 Rifle volleys were a standard way of telling supporting units to come to another unit's aid.
 In a subsequent official 1879 Army investigation requested by Major Reno, the Reno Board of Inquiry (RCOI), Benteen and Reno's men testified that they heard distinct rifle volleys as late as 4:30 pm during the battle.

 Custer had initially wanted to take a day to scout the village before attacking; however, when men who went back looking for supplies accidentally dropped by the pack train, they discovered that their track had already been discovered by Indians.
 Reports from his scouts also revealed fresh pony tracks from ridges overlooking his formation.
 It became apparent that the warriors in the village were either aware or would soon be aware of his approach.
 Fearing that the village would break up into small bands that he would have to chase, Custer began to prepare for an immediate attack.